 Domestic trade, also known as internal trade or home trade, is the exchange of domestic type of trade is taken care of by retailers.
 In actual practice, however, manufacturers and wholesalers may also undertake retail distribution of goods to bypass the intermediary retailer, by which they earn higher profits.

 Retail trade is concerned with the sale of goods in small quantities to consumers.
 This within the country.
-By doing this it also makes sure that factors of production reach to the right places so that the economy of the country can grow.
-By allowing all different types of goods and services to reach to all parts of the country it improves the standard of living of the residents of the country as well as the employment rate of the country.
-And it helps the growth of an industry by ensuring the availability of raw materials.
+By doing this it also makes sure that factors of production reach to the right

 Importance and Role